jackgrahamgit/ga4-ecommerce-android-app/project-notes.md

 To add the string in a UI element:

-1. Open an Activity (for example, activity_main.xml).
+1. Open an Activity (for exemplary, activity_main.xml).
 1. Open "Attributes" on the right.
 1. Click "Pick a Resource" (the gray rectangle all the way to the right)